aleixripoll/plebepedia/src/content/posts/2024/estira/index.md

 > Stretching has not been shown to be effective at reducing the incidence of overall injuries.

-> To avoid decrease in strength and performance that may occur in athletes due to static stretching before competition or activity, dynamic stretching is recommended for warm-up.
+> To avoid decrease in strength and performance that may occur due to static stretching before competition or activity, dynamic stretching is recommended for warm-up.

-> A recent review of stretching for contractures found no improvement in joint mobility orthopedic-related contractures.
+> A recent review of stretching for contractures found no improvement in joint mobility.
 Orthopedic contractures often result from shortness in non-contractile tissues such as capsuloligamentous structures rather than muscle tightness.

-> Researchers have shown that 12 months of stretching is as effective as strengthening exercises or manual therapy in patients with chronic neck pain.

 Estudi complet al **National Center for Biotechnology Information**: [Current concepts in muscle stretching for exercise and rehab](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3273886/).